Bank Levies and Wage Garnishments

-You will need to fill out several legal documents to impose a bank levy.
+You must fill out several legal documents to impose a bank levy.
 Once completed, file them with the court.
-After, submit to your local sheriff?s office.
-Afterwards, a process server will serve the Notice of Levy (Enforcement of Judgment) to the bank or credit union.
+After, submit it to your local sheriff’s office.
+Afterward, a process server will serve the Notice of Levy (Enforcement of Judgment) to the bank or credit union.

-This process requires post judgment research and due diligence prior.
-Just like with a bank levy, you must fill out several legal documents.
+This process requires post-judgment research and due diligence prior.
+Like a bank levy, you must fill out several legal documents.

-Then, you will need to submit them to the court to be filed.
-Once that is completed, the filed documents are given to the sheriff?s office.
-(Please note that the sheriff?s office must be in the same county where the Earnings Withholding Order will be delivered.)
+Then, you must submit them to the court to be filed.
+Once completed, the filed documents are given to the sheriff’s office.
+(Please note that the sheriff’s office must be in the same county where the Earnings Withholding Order will be delivered.)

-Of course, there are situations that might prevent a bank levy or wage garnishment.
+Of course, some situations might prevent a bank levy or wage garnishment.

 - If the debtor already has a bank levy from another company.

-- If the debtor is in the process of filing bankruptcy.
+- If the debtor is in the process of filing for bankruptcy.

 - If the debtor already has their wages garnished for other reasons (child support or to pay another debt).

-These are a few reasons why the creditor may not be able to proceed with either option.
+These are a few reasons why the creditor may be unable to proceed with either option.

-Obtaining payment for a past due debt is a sticky situation to be in and can be complicated.
-Once you have decided to go through with either a bank levy or wage garnishment, please let us assist you with the process serving.
-Why let the sheriff office serve your documents when using a private process server is better?
+Obtaining payment for a past-due debt is a sticky situation to be in and can be complicated.
+Once you have decided to go through with either a bank levy or wage garnishment, please let us assist you with serving process.
+Why let the sheriff’s office serve your documents when using a private process server is better?

-JPL Process Service has the technology to help you obtain the information you need.
-We are also a professional and timely process serving company that will make sure your documents arrive to the debtor?s bank or employer quickly.
+JPL Process Service has the technology to help you obtain the necessary information.
+We are also a professional and timely process-serving company that will ensure your documents arrive at the debtor’s bank or employer quickly.

 We understand the urgency in matters like these.
 We serve the Orange County and Los Angeles County area, have contacts in several courts and sheriff offices, and offer process servers with extensive training.
 Let JPL Process Service help you get back what is rightfully yours.